Cumbria

 Kendal Unitarian Chapel

-Discover Kendal's oldest nonconformist chapel, built in 1720, with gardens including a unique Multi-faith Garden of Remembrance.
+Discover Kendal's oldest nonconformist chapel, built in 1720, with beautiful gardens including a unique Multi-faith Garden of Remembrance.